Veteran Detective Says White Officers Racially Profiled And Assaulted Him In Police Station

-A Black detective in D.C. is shedding light on how racism still doesn’t evade him, even when he’s in law enforcement.
+A career detective in D.C. is shedding light on how racism still doesn’t evade him, even when he’s in law enforcement.

-According to The Washington Post, after a long shift of detective work in Columbia Heights, Jed Worrell was heading home around 4 p.m. in September, but he stopped by a police substation to use the restroom and get a Diet Coke.
+According to The Washington Post, after a long shift of detective work in Columbia Heights, Jed Worrell, who is Black, was heading home around 4 p.m. in September, but he stopped by a police substation to use the restroom and get a Diet Coke.
 He was wearing civilian clothing that included a Brooks Brothers shirt, slacks and a bow tie.
 He had visited the station before and he expected this visit to be like any other.

+MORE: Black Twitter Invites Max Kellerman To The Cookout For Defending Kaepernick Against Stephen A. Smith

 Worrell used his police-issued security card to swipe through the front door of the station and another door to a secure area.
 Once inside, another officer who he did not know asked for his ID, so Worrell presented it to him.
 Then, Worrell said minutes later, a sergeant Worrell didn’t know also asked for identification.